HTBox/allReady/CONTRIBUTING.md

 ###Configure the mobile app project

-The URL of the PrepOps web site is set in the **domainUrl** variable in the /www/app/services.js file.
+The URL of the AllReady web site is set in the **domainUrl** variable in the /www/app/services.js file.

 ###Run and test locally